az-my/scrape-the-job/README.md

-This script performs the following actions:
+The script automatically runs every day at 00:01 AM WIB (Western Indonesian Time) to:

-1. It first fetches job postings from a well-known job portal based on a list of predefined search terms or keywords.
-These search terms include job titles like "Data-Analyst," "Data-Engineer," "ETL-Developer," "Power-BI-Developer," "Business-Intelligence," "Business-Intelligence Analyst," "Business-Analyst," "Bisnis-Analis," "BI Analyst," and "BI-Developer."
+1. Retrieve job postings from a well-known job portal using predefined search terms.

-2. Next, it compares the job role name for each job posting to see if it matches any of the keywords from the list.
-If there's a match, it flags the posting as a "Yes."
+2. Flag job postings where the job role name matches the keywords.

-3. Finally, the script filters out and retains only the job postings that have been flagged as a "Yes," indicating that the job role name matches one of the specified keywords.
+3. Filter and keep only the flagged job postings, indicating a match between the job role name and specified keywords.

-In summary, the script fetches job postings based on specific search terms, checks if the job role name matches any of these terms, and retains only the postings that have a match, helping to identify relevant job postings for further processing or analysis.